aganse/py_tf2_gpu_dock_mlflow/README.md

 You might want to put that in your shell resource file (.bashrc for example).

-### Then two main steps to run things:
+### Then follow these steps to run things:

-(Well ok first git clone this repo and cd into it.
-Then there are two steps...)
+1. git clone this repo and cd into it...

-1. `make build` :  Load the dataset and build the docker image.
-Note this dataset is 7.5GB and can take a while to download, but at least that's a one-time event.
-Do note the whole dataset is then stored in the project container, which you likely would not do in practice if you'd be operating on a lot more data, but at least it gets us started in this example here (it's what the original example code did).
+2. `make build` :  Build the docker image; super quick.
+3. `make load_tfdata` :  Download and setup the patch_camelyon dataset from
+                   Tensorflow datasets.
+Note this dataset is 7.5GB and this step can take a little while, but it's a one-time event.
 2. `make run`   :  Run the training, which will progressively log state into mlflow.
-Again the present state of this repo is not meant as any competitive modeling on this topic - it's terrible in fact - but it functions, and its provides a template.
-                   Hyperparameters can be adjusted in the bash script.
+This too can take a while.
+For context, on a NVIDIA GeForce RTX 2080 SUPER it took about two hours.

 Once the run is running, you should find metrics progress logging in your MLFlow instance, something like this (yes this example is a bit overfit):<BR>